MinhPham123456789/mac_os_attacks/README.md

 `diskutil apfs addVolume “${disk_name}” APFS XX -pasphrase “${p}”`
 + Create a new disk volume in the selected APFS container and set it as an encrypted volume `mv -f ./Sample_Dir/* /Volumes/XX`
-+ Move some testing sample documents to the encrypted Volume `echo $p`
++ Move some testing sample documents to the encrypted Volume, replace the sample document path `echo $p`
 + Display the passphrase

-# Simple Python Bind Shell (python_bind_shell.py)
+# Simple Python Bind Shell (python_bind_shell.sh)
 This script simulates a bind shell scenario where an attacker set a backdoor on the target system using Python 3.
 Reference source: Online - Reverse Shell Generator (https://www.revshells.com/) (select Bind tab and select Python3 Bind option)